 Winner: The Chase Freedom Unlimited.

-The Chase Freedom was a rewards credit card that required keeping track of its quarterly categories from people who used it to maximize their rewards.
+The Chase Freedom is a rewards credit card that requires keeping track of its quarterly categories.

 On the other hand, the reward structure you get with the Chase Freedom Unlimited is simpler because it doesn’t require you to track and activate bonus categories each quarter, allowing you to go about your life without any added responsibility.
 For the most part, you'll benefit from the simple flat-rate cash back.